 “The Renaissance singers” are a professional vocal quartet that presents high-quality early music, Psalmody, and leads hymns at our 8:30 Rite one service.
 This service is a quieter, quicker, and very beautiful service with the exquisite language of the book of common prayer rite one language.

-Early Music at Saint James is a self-sustaining concert series that presents professional performances each year of music composed before 1800 in our beautiful and acoustically rich sanctuary.
-The concerts of primarily Medieval, Renaissance, Baroque and Classical music are informed by historical performance practice and played on faithful reproductions of historic instruments.
-The series offers a venue for small and/or emerging ensembles, and presents a rich repertory of music that is not otherwise available to the Lancaster community.
-Ticket revenues, tax-exempt gifts, grants and sponsorship support the concerts.
-Concert event information can be found at Early Music Events.
+Early Music at Saint James presents concerts of music composed before 1800 in our acoustically rich sanctuary.
+The performances of primarily Medieval, Renaissance, Baroque and Classical music are informed by historical performance practice and played on faithful reproductions of period instruments.
+The series offers a venue for small and/or emerging ensembles, and presents a rich repertory of music that is generally not available to the Lancaster community.